Marseille (2014 film)

 Marseille (Marsella) is a 2014 Spanish road movie film directed by Belén Macías which stars María León and Goya Toledo.

 Plot

-Sara, the biological mother of Claire, has been kept apart form her daughter for a while.
+Sara, the biological mother of Claire, has been kept apart from her daughter for a while.
 Upon Claire's custody returning to Sara, Claire's foster mother Virginia ends up joining Claire and Sara in a trip to Marseille to look for Claire's French biological father.

 Cast

 Production

 The screenplay was penned by Belén Macías, Aitor Gabilondo and Verónica Fernández.
 The film is a Tornasol Films and Messidor Films production, with the participation of TVE and Canal+, and support from ICAA and ICEC and funding from ICO.
 Shooting locations included Madrid, Castilla–La Mancha, Catalonia and Marseille.

 Release

 Distributed by Syldavia Cinema, the film was theatrically released in Spain on 18 July 2014.

 Reception

 Jonathan Holland of The Hollywood Reporter wrote that "well-played and morally intriguing but hobbled by a half-baked script, this road movie stalls long before the end".

 Jordi Costa of El País lamented that the "two core characters, with great actresses, end up suffering from the weaknesses of the project".

 Mirito Torreiro of Fotogramas rated the film 3 out of 5 stars praising the "immense" casting success of child actress Noa Fontanals, while noting that the writing makes some uncalled for tricks, with the story featuring tears such as an odd criminal subplot.